 Forbes says that biometrics are proving to be better than passwords because they are easier to use, and also provide greater privacy and security.

 After delving into the biometric authentication types, let’s discuss the genuine advantages of biometric authentication now.
 Can you guess what benefit comes on top?
 Of course, it is the high security and assurance of biometric technology.
 Using passwords is pretty generic, and anybody with a pass can obtain access.
 We are sure that you have already seen many data breaches where personal identifying information and passwords have been compromised.
-Nonetheless, biometric authentication is hard to falsify and it functions as a road-block for fraudsters where only authorised users can gain access.
+Nonetheless, biometric authentication is hard to falsify and it functions as a road-block for fraudsters where only authorized users can gain access.

 Secondly, biometrics means faster access.
 Unlike typing your password, a fingerprint or palm scanner can lock and unlock your device so quickly where you will no longer need to remember your passwords.
 Faster access brings along the convenience, that once biometrics is activated, you are good to go.

 What about the benefits of biometrics for businesses, you may ask.
-The return on investment (ROI) on biometric authentication systems is high as it prevents unauthorised access and breaches to a great extent.
+The return on investment (ROI) on biometric authentication systems is high as it prevents unauthorized access and breaches to a great extent.
 Furthermore, validation of identity with biometrics is sufficient since it is greatly reliable and businesses do not need to invest in other systems.

 Multi-factor authentication using biometrics

 Multi-factor authentication (MFA) is a security mechanism that requires the user to provide 2 or more pieces of evidence to authenticate his/her identity.
 You can see it as an extra layer of security to ensure your account is not compromised.
-Many security organisations around the world, including NIST, recommends using MFA whenever possible.
+Many security organizations around the world, including NIST, recommends using MFA whenever possible.
 What if we told you that when MFA is coupled with biometrics you can have superior security and a great user experience?

-One recent study by LastPass that surveyed 750 IT and security professionals found that 92% of businesses believe delivering a passwordless experience for end-users is the future for their organisation.
+One recent study by LastPass that surveyed 750 IT and security professionals found that 92% of businesses believe delivering a passwordless experience for end-users is the future for their organization.
 Although no security method is 100% secure, when combined with biometrics technology, MFA becomes more robust.

 Security issues in biometric authentication

 Authentication is known to be the most critical link in the security chain that constrains access to data resources to legitimate users only.
-In fact, biometric systems have a impactful potential to provide security for a variety of applications.
+In fact, biometric systems have an impactful potential to provide security for a variety of applications.
 But is biometric security really secure?
 Here are two main concerns with biometric authentication systems.